 The Real ID is a state-issued driver’s license or identification card that meets increased federal security standards.
 Real ID’s have a star on the upper right corner.
-Starting October 1, 2020, travelers must provide a Real ID or other approved form of identification such as a valid passport to board domestic airlines, enter Federal buildings or visit military installations.
+Starting in May2025 travelers must provide a Real ID or other approved form of identification such as a valid passport to board domestic airlines, access certain Federal facilities or visit military installations.

 Who needs it?